openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 kubectl apply -f  spot-nodepool.yaml
 ```

 This NodePool is almost identical to the default pool that was created earlier.
 Except for two changes.
 The `karpenter.sh/capacity-type` requirement was changed to `spot` and a taint was added.
-This taint should prevent running any pods that do not explicitly tolerate it on spot instance nodes.
+This taint should prevent running any Pods that do not explicitly tolerate it on spot instance nodes.

 To run functions on spot nodes a toleration needs to be added to the function deployment.
 This can be done by creating a `spot-functions` Profile.